dtankdempse/thetvapp-m3u/README.md

-**Note:** Fixed the sports events, still working on syncing and fixing the guide information.
 ## What is TheTVApp?

 TheTVApp is a platform that offers free live TV and sports streaming across selected categories.
 Users can stream and watch live TV directly through their browser without the need for an account or subscription.